 Overbreathing means that there are excessive losses of CO2.
-This causes spasm or constriction of arteries and reduced perfusion of all vital organs and reduced O2 delivery.
+This causes spasm or constriction of arteries and reduced perfusion of all vital organs (the brain and heart too) and reduced O2 delivery.
 Therefore, modern people suffer from low CO2 and O2 levels in body and brain cells.
 CO2, as dozens of clinical studies proved, is a potent sedative and tranquilizer of the nerve cells (see links below), while O2 is also crucial for normal nerve cell function.

 Is yawning contagious?

 There are theories and observations that suggest that yawning is a contagious form of social behavior present in many wild animals.
 Surely, when driven by a natural desire to sleep, yawning is contagious.

 However, millions of people experience constant yawning every day even when they are alone or surrounded by people who do not yawn at all.

 In order to stop yawning, one can apply a simple breathing exercise that eliminates this symptom in about 1 minute and provides the body with much more energy in 2-3 minutes.

 How to stop yawning a lot (breathing treatment)